 In 1987 my backpacker’s bible was Europe Through the Back Door by Rick Steves.
-He had a different way of looking at people and places that contrasted with the then popular Let’s Go series, while other guide books like Lonely Planet and The Rough Guide weren’t so well known in the mid-80s (at least, not to a novice backpacker like me!).
+His guidebook offered a different way of looking at people and places that contrasted with the then-popular Let’s Go series, while others like Lonely Planet and The Rough Guide weren’t so well known in the mid-80s (at least, not to a novice backpacker like me!).

 Selection of Travel Writing

 The following is a selection of my travel writing—some are complete articles and others are journal extracts.
 Have a read and let me know what you think.
 You can find more of my travel writing on Tall And True, an online showcase and forum for writers, readers and publishers.